Mount Sheridan (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Sheridan has 20 active public transport stops, all of which are bus stops.
-These stops are served by seven different routes that collectively facilitate 730 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 357 meters from the nearest stop.
+These stops are served by 7 different routes that together facilitate 730 weekly passenger trips.
+The area's transport accessibility is considered good, with residents on average living 357 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 94% of residents.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport